whoami730/cs741-project/170050004_170050033_170050105_180050089/src/README.md

 $$X = (s \gg trunc)$$
 where
 $\gg$ denotes logical right-shift
-`trunc` is the number of lower bits to be truncated.
+$trunc$ is the number of lower bits to be truncated.

 ## Background